 Sarah Medcraft, Head of Boarding, has extensive boarding experience, that includes both Service families and children with special educational needs.
-The Head of Boarding is also involved in the day school, so provides a valuable link between the academic and pastoral aspects of the school.
+Boarding staff are also involved in various aspects of the day school, providing a valuable link between the academic and pastoral aspects of the school.

 The Boarding Team are keen to make Frewen feel like ‘home from home’, so provide a relaxed environment within a well-ordered and disciplined structure.
-Activities are very varied, including: sports, cycling at Bedgebury Pinetum, paddle boarding, pottery painting, cinema and theatre trips, camps, skate-boarding, Playstation, judo and swimming.
-Boarders are expected to join in with activities for at least an hour each evening to help develop their social skills, but we ensure there is plenty of choice for those less keen on physical activities.
+Activities are very varied, including: sports, cycling at Bedgebury Pinetum, paddle boarding, pottery painting, cinema and theatre trips, ten pin bowling, Laser tag, gravity trampolining, beach trips and swimming.

-If you are reading this you will probably already have identified that your child has special educational needs beyond those that their existing mainstream school can deal with effectively.
+If you are reading this you will probably already have identified that your child has educational needs beyond those that their existing mainstream school can deal with effectively.
 If you have not already done so, you should now contact the Children's Education Advisory Service, who will be able to advise you on how to apply for the Special Educational Needs Allowance (SENA).

 A message from Mr Nick Goodman, Principal